denwong47/ants/README.md

       clustered in the same subnet and have the same latency.
 - [X] The nodes should discover each other using multicast, rather than a static list.
+- [ ] The nodes should keep track of the correctness of each other, and remove a node from the list if it regularly fails to reserve, timeout or return corrupted results.
-- [ ] The system should be able to ask multiple nodes to do the same work, until some results agree with each other.
+- [X] The system should be able to ask multiple nodes to do the same work, until some results agree with each other.
 This is to prevent a node from returning corrupted results.
+- [ ] The above simple consensus is working, but it places a heavy bias on the host node that was called first.
+This is due to the current reservation system favouring the local node before handing work off to another node.
+The reservation system will need to be reworked to be more fair._
 - [X] Integration and unit tests.

 ### Pre-requisites